argapost/Incompact3d/README.md

 |5| Gravity Current              | Lock-exchange    |[Necker et al. (2002)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.483.5774&rep=rep1&type=pdf)

 ## New compiling FLAGS
-If the flags are not specified in the Makefile, the compile ignore the sections related to each flag.
+If the flags are not specified in the Makefile, the compiler ignores the sections related to each flag.
 For example, if you do not need IBM in your simulation, do not compile the code with -DIBM,

    -DDOUBLE_PREC - use double-precision
    -DSAVE_SINGLE - save 3D data in single-precision
-   -DDEBG        - debuggin incompact3d.f90
+   -DDEBG        - debugging incompact3d.f90
    -DIBM         - enable IBM calls
    -DPOST        - enable statistics processing
    -DVISU        - enable visu.f90
    -DVISUEXTRA   - enable extra options visu.f90
-   -DELES        - enable explicit LES modelling -DSTRETCHING  - enable mesh stretching in y direction
+   -DELES        - enable explicit LES modelling -DSTRETCHING  - enable mesh stretching in the y-direction

-**Note:** In order to compile the code with the apropiate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC
+**Note:** In order to compile the code with the appropriate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC

-You can do an export of the variable in order to the Makefile knows what BC you want to compiler
+You can do an export of the variable in order to the Makefile knows what BC you want to compile
        export FLOW_TYPE=Channel-flow
 or uncomment line 19 from the Makefile